dgmachado/devops-tools/README.md

 1. Edit the file sampleapp/nodejs_app/app.js and replace the text "Hello World\n" by the text "Hello World - New version\n";
 2. Publish the new code

 > git add .
->

 > git commit -m "Nodejs app modified"

->
->git push origin master
+> git push origin master

-3. Wait for 2 minutes and access the page http://localhost:31000
+3. Wait for 2 minutes and access the page http://localhost:31000 and see the new modification
 4. See the app running on the Marathon (http://localhost:8080)

+##Final Words

+My recommendation is that you use at least two distinct pipeline environments, one specific for development and tests and another to production.
+There are two main direction to improve this system – adding more functionality and deepening the quality of the setup.
+The list of possible extensions is very long.
+Here are some examples:

+- Manage code quality (SonarQube)
+- Package manager (NugetServer, Maven, ...)
+- Auto-scaling system (Jmeter)
+- Project management platform (Taiga)